andrep/git-svn-clone-externals/README.txt

 git-svn-check-unpushed and git-svn-externals-check
 ==================================================

-In addition to the git-svn-clone-externals script I added two more
+In addition to the git-svn-clone-externals script I created two more
 scripts:

 * ``git-svn-check-unpushed`` tries to determine whether there are commits which are not yet pushed back to the subversion repository.
-I took this idea from Magit (an interface to the version control system Git, implemented as an extension to Emacs) and implemented it in Python instead of Lisp.x
+Originally I took this idea from Magit (an interface to the version control system Git, implemented as an extension to Emacs) and implemented it in Python instead of Lisp.

 * git-svn-externals-check is a script that displays whether there are uncommitted changes or commits that are not pushed to the subversion